 - Sow parsnip seeds into a fine, firm seedbed.
-F1 Albion does well and has excellent resistance to canker.
+F1 Albion and F1 Gladiator does well and has excellent resistance to canker.
 If you have had difficulty getting these to germinate - wait until you see the weeds germinating.
 This will tell you that the soil is warm enough!

-- You can also sow peas, carrots, cauliflower, broad beans, cabbage, radish, sprouts, lettuce, and many other vegetables.
+- You can also sow carrots, radish, lettuce and many other vegetables.

-- Early seed potato varieties can now be planted out in sheltered spots.
-Delay planting the maincrop varieties until the end of the month.
-Be ready to cover any new shoots that emerge if a frost is forecast overnight.
+- Early seed potatoes can now be planted in sheltered spots.
+Delay planting the main-crop varieties until the end of the month.
+Be ready to cover any new shoots that emerge if a frost is forecasted overnight.

 - Plant onion sets out, deep enough so that the tops are just showing.
-Check regularly and replant if any are pulled out by birds.
-You can also plant garlic and shallots, even though it is now getting late in the year.
+Check onion sets regularly and replant if the birds pull any out.

 - Hang up Agralan Yellow Sticky Whitefly pads in your conservatories and greenhouses.
 These are similar to fly papers and are harmless to humans.
 If you have introduced predators as natural pest control, you must take down these pads as they will catch them along with the pests!